 Last year, I came out of retirement to take a temporary assignment in southern California.
 This meant moving to Ventura from British Columbia for the better part of a year.
-I happened to be there for the third Thursday of November.
+I happened to be there for the fourth Thursday of November.
 Thanksgiving in America is a much bigger deal than it is above the 49th parallel.
 The days surrounding the holiday are the most travelled of the year.
 Families and friends come together to give thanks.
 Strangers wish you a Happy Thanksgiving.
 Americans believe no one should be alone on this important day.
 I’m certain that’s the reason my wife and I were invited to Thanksgiving dinner by people we barely knew.

 On reflection of this nation’s celebration, I came to realize that Thanksgiving epitomizes America the Good.
 You see kindness in the people.
 That’s not to say they are always civilized to one another, especially in political debate as witnessed in the months leading up to the election; right and left wing positions are as hardened as ever.
 Yet, apart from an insatiable race for the almighty buck, an infatuation with celebrities, and a few other vices I need not mention, American values are admirable.